 It is important for pupils to use their languages outside the classroom.
 Our French and Spanish assistants support and enrich the MFL curriculum and we endeavour to offer pupils a variety of cocurricular opportunities.
-These vary from year to year, but in the recent past have included:
+These vary from year to year, but current plans include: